 But while large trucks may move goods, allowing people access to the food and products that they rely on every day, and generate jobs and economic growth, the operation of large trucks is a risky business.
 Large trucks can be difficult to control, and if they are involved in a crash, the outcome can be devastating.

-At the law offices of Taylor Martino, P.C., our talented trucking accident attorneys will advocate for you if you have been harmed in a truck accident.
+At the law offices of Taylor Martino, P.C.
+Personal Injury Lawyers in Mobile, Alabama, our talented truck accident injury attorneys will advocate for you if you have been harmed in a truck accident.
 Please contact us today for your free consultation.

 Investigating a Truck Accident Claim

 One of the most critical reasons to hire an attorney after a truck accident is for assistance in the investigation of the cause of the truck accident.
 In fact, unlike passenger vehicle accidents which are typically caused as a result of the negligence of one of the drivers involved, truck accidents usually involve multiple parties, and as such, fault can be more complicated to pinpoint.
 Some of the potential causes of a trucking accident might include:

 Driver error.
 Truck driver error is one of the most common causes of a trucking accident in Alabama, with truck driver errors including, but not being limited to:

 Fatigued driving/falling asleep at the wheel;

 Errors made based on route unfamiliarity;

 Illegal lane change.